AEC Pop and Jazz Platform meeting 2023

 Opening gateways to working life, international connections and artistry”

-We kindly invite all members to join us during the on-site AEC Pop & Jazz Platform meeting 16-18 February 2023 hosted by the St. Louis College of Music in Rome, Italy.
+We invited all members to join us during the on-site AEC Pop & Jazz Platform meeting 16-18 February 2023 hosted by the St. Louis College of Music in Rome, Italy.

-After two years of online and hybrid PJP meetings, we are very much looking forward to meeting you all face-to-face.
+After two years of online and hybrid PJP meetings, we were very much looking forward to meeting you all face-to-face.

 Because… let’s not oversimplify this returning ‘back to business’…

-These thoughts, ideas and questions we would like to discuss with you.
+These thoughts, ideas and questions were discussed with the attendees.

-The program of the pre-conference on Thursday has a new format and we hope you can join us already there!
-The two-day conference program has enough space built in to connect and exchange ideas and experiences and we are looking forward to meeting you all!
+The program of the pre-conference on Thursday had a new format and we hoped you could join us already there!
+The two-day conference program had enough space built in to connect and exchange ideas and experiences and we were happy to meet you all!

-Since this will be my last AEC PJP meeting as Chair and member of the wonderful preparatory working group I would like to thank my colleagues who made this work so inspiring and meaningful.
+Since this was my last AEC PJP meeting as Chair and member of the wonderful preparatory working group I would like to thank my colleagues who made this work so inspiring and meaningful.

 Thank You!